 If you’re based in the North West of England, then we have the convenient and cost-effective solution, to repair your Diamond Cut or Painted Alloy Wheels the same day.

-Our state of the art mobile workshop is customer designed to come to your showroom, bodyshop, home or office and refurbish your wheels in the matter of a few hours.
+Our state of the art mobile workshop is custom designed so we can perform the necessary work at your showroom, bodyshop, home or office and refurbish your wheels in the matter of a few hours.

 We can help you get your vehicle ready for sale or back on the road as fast as possible!
 Get in touch at [email protected] or call us on 01204 859045 to find out more.